0,00 USD

 Zeklè: The Balance Between Artistry & Business

-Emerging in the 1980s, Zeklè set itself apart with a unique fusion of Konpa, rock, and jazz.
+Emerging in the 1980s, Zeklè distinguished itself with a distinctive fusion of Konpa, rock, and jazz.
 The band quickly symbolized artistic creativity while maintaining strong business acumen.

 Keys to Zeklè’s Success: